-Once the countdown to the wedding is over and you’re officially married, you’ll be able to reminisce about your special day each year on your wedding anniversary.
+Once the countdown to the wedding is over and you're officially married, you'll be able to celebrate your special day each year on your wedding anniversary.
 Each anniversary has a different meaning and gift associated with it.

 Whoever devised the meanings of anniversaries probably figured the happy couple might still be balancing the budget a year on from their wedding – so the traditional first gift is pretty affordable!

 The tradition of giving paper on your first year together comes from the idea your first year of marriage is like a blank sheet, and it is also relatively fragile.
 The modern anniversary tradition is clocks.